-Unit 1 is a written paper that tests the candidate’s knowledge and understanding of Scottish Country Dancing.
-Together, one fifth to one quarter of the questions on the paper are concerned with history (both of Scottish dancing and of the RSCDS) and Scottish Country Dance music (notably its history, characteristics and appropriate use).
+Unit 1 is a 2 hour written paper that tests the candidate's knowledge and understanding of Scottish country dancing.
+Together, one fifth to one quarter of the questions on the paper are concerned with history (both of Scottish dancing and of the RSCDS) and Scottish country dance music (notably its history, characteristics and appropriate use).
 The remaining three quarters to four fifths of the paper examines knowledge and understanding of dancing, including steps and formations, use of hands, general characteristics and particular features.
 All this material is covered in the Manual, and the precise areas that are examined are specified in Appendix B of the Teaching Certificate Syllabus and in a separate document.
 Samples of past questions and of past papers and their mark schemes are also available for candidates to consider and can be found below:

 Unit 1 Examination Paper October 2017

 Unit 1 Examination Paper February 2016

 Preparation for Unit 1 may be undertaken by self-study through reading and thoroughly digesting the Manual, although it is strongly advised that at least part is undertaken by supervised instruction.
 It is expected that Branches will help candidates prepare either by running a short course or by arranging guidance from an experienced RSCDS teacher.

 Except in unusual circumstances, Unit 1 must be taken before Units 2 or 3; together these three examinations form Part 1 of the Teaching Certificate.